HasanYahya101/PF_Assignments/Assignment_02/README.md

 ## Assignment: 02

 This code is for the second assignment, which can be viewed through the pdf file.
-Solution for each question, is in separate **C++** file.
+Solution for each question, is in a separate **C++** file.